Big Tubes

 The entrance to Four Windows Cave

 You cross the trench at caterpillar collapse (GPS: CTRPLR), and then follow the other side of it down until you reach Four Windows Cave (GPS: 4WINDO).
-Four Windows is open to the public; please read these words about caving if you want to enter the cave.
+Remember that the caves are closed due to concerns about White Nose Syndrome (WNS).

 You leave Four windows and cross a bridge across the trench, where you will find a sign and a cairn.
 You can return to Big Skylight cave by following the cairn trail which takes off behind you as you look at the sign.
 However, doing so would prevent you from seeing Seven Bridges.
 Therefore, follow the cairn trail which leads to the right of the sign.
 A view up the trench showing one of the bridges is to the right.